The optimality of (stochastic) veto delegation: Concluding remarks

 \section{Concluding remarks}

 This paper is motivated by the observation that both private and public organizations often use veto delegation to align incentives between principals and agents.
 We study an optimal delegation model in which it is optimal for the principal to use veto to elicit information from the agent.
-Our analysis has implications for corporate governance and legislative studies, where veto delegation is prevalent.
+Our findings have implications for corporate governance and legislative studies, where veto delegation is prevalent.

-In establishing the optimality of veto mechanisms, two key assumptions include state-independent agent preferences and the principal being more risk averse than the agent towards non-status quo options.
-Further investigation into how the optimality of veto mechanisms depends on these conditions could be beneficial.
-Additionally, we have made simplifying assumptions regarding players' payoff functions when characterizing the optimal mechanism.
-Relaxing these assumptions and exploring the optimal mechanism under different conditions could be an intriguing avenue for future research.
+The optimality of veto mechanisms hinges on two key assumptions: state-independent agent preferences and the principal being more risk-averse than the agent towards non-status quo options.
+Further investigation into how the optimality of veto mechanisms depends on these conditions could be valuable.
+Additionally, we have made simplifying assumptions about players' payoff functions when characterizing the optimal mechanism.
+Relaxing these assumptions and exploring the optimal mechanism under different conditions could prove worthwhile for future research.